• Skip to primary navigation

 Instructions

-• In the bowl of a stand mixer fitted with the dough hook, combine the warm water, yeast, and brown sugar.
-Mix on low until the yeast is evenly distributed and the brown sugar has dissolved— about 30 seconds.
+• In the bowl of a stand mixer fitted with the dough hook, combine the warm water, yeast, and sugar.
+Mix on low until the yeast is evenly distributed and the sugar has dissolved— about 30 seconds.

 • With the mixer on low, slowly add 2 cups of flour and kosher salt.
-Add the remaining 1/2 cup flour slowly and stop adding additional flour when the dough no longer sticks to the side of the bowl.
+Add the remaining 1/2 to 1 cup flour slowly and stop adding additional flour when the dough no longer sticks to the side of the bowl.

 • Allow the dough to knead for 2-3 minutes, or until is has formed a smooth ball.
 If the dough starts to stick to the sides of the bowl again, add a little bit more flour.